India B vs India C Dream11 Team Prediction: Captain And Vice-Captain For Today's Deodhar Trophy Match

 Dream11 Prediction

-India B vs India C Dream11 Team Prediction Deodhar Trophy 2019: Captain And Vice Captain Deodhar Trophy Match 3 Cricket Tips For Today IN-B vs IN-C at JSCA International Stadium Complex in Ranchi 8:45 AM IST:
+India B vs India C Dream11 Team Prediction Deodhar Trophy 2019 Final: Captain And Vice Captain Deodhar Trophy Final Cricket Tips For Today IN-B vs IN-C at JSCA International Stadium Complex in Ranchi 8:45 AM IST:

-As the tournament enters the business end, all teams would be looking to seal their finals berth.
-India B lock horns with India C in Match 3 of the ongoing Deodhar Trophy 2019.
-Both sides boast of big stars like Mayank Agarwal, Baba Aparajith, Shubman Gill, Parthiv Patel and Mohammed Siraj among others.
+It has finally boiled down to two teams for the race to clinch the Deodhar Trophy – India B and C. Both teams have promising young cricketers who have a massive opportunity to shot to fame.
+Mayank Agarwal and Shubman Gill are key for India C with the opening duo already registering hundreds in the series.
+India C will start overwhelming favourites going into the tie.

 TOSS – The toss between India B vs India C will take place at 8.15 AM (IST).